 Visiting scholars are physicians, psychologists or other medical professionals who wish to observe in our clinic or potentially collaborate in ongoing research projects at the UCSF Memory and Aging Center (MAC).
 Visiting scholars are often from abroad and funded by their home institutions during their time at the MAC.
 Visiting scholars are not required to have a US medical license and are not permitted to evaluate patients on their own; however they are welcome to observe our clinic and clinical research evaluations.
 Please note that observation in clinic is limited to 1–2 days per week.
 Applicants are expected to have excellent English speaking and reading skills.

 Clinical observerships are available for up to three months, with a minimum of one month recommended.
 For applicants interested in research, a minimum six-month stay is recommended.
 For clinical observation visits lasting one month, a B visa is required.
 For visits longer than one month, a J1 visas is required and will be sponsored through UCSF.
-The cost for a J1 visa up to one year is $650 and $1,300 for two years.
-Visa costs are reimbursed to the UC Regents following your arrival.
+The cost for a short-term J1 visa (up to one year) is $610, an initial J1 (one-year) visa is $620, and a 2-year J1 visa is $1,270.
+The J1 fee increases with each additional year.
+Upon arrival, scholars will need to reimburse the UC Regents for any visa costs.
 Additionally, there is an administrative fee for visiting scholars of $300/month with a one-time $35 ID badge charge.
 Candidates who demonstrate a strong interest or track record of leadership in dementia research or clinical work may apply for limited financial assistance.
 The first step is to complete the Program Application.
 Please submit completed applications via email to firstname.lastname@example.org.
 The application deadline is four months before the applicant’s preferred start date.
 We ask that applicants begin their visit on the first of the month.
 Once the application has been reviewed, we will contact you.